PeterKwok1/CSE-312/README.md

             - HttpOnly
             - Secure
     - Path
-        - Prevent users from accessing files outside of directory
+        - Prevent users from accessing arbitrary files
+            - remove / after intended path
+            - maintain a list of all valid files to be requested. return 400-level response if any other file is requested.
+            - browsers automatically simplify ".." in paths but, as verified with postman, it can be sent in a request and is a way for users to leave the intended directory.
+    - User submitted content
+        - Use your own file naming convention
     - SQL
         - Prepared statements
     - Docker
     - Auth
-        - never trust your front end.
+        - there is no such thing as front end security.
             - perform all checks server side.
         - password
             - long, complex